Is the overconcentration of pristine populations in Galactic globular clusters real? An N-body approach to the problem: Method and initial conditions

 \subsection{The MOCCA and \nb code}

-In this work, we performed numerical simulations using the MOCCA Monte Carlo code \citep{Giersz1998,Hypki2013,Gierszetal2013,Hypki2022,Hypki2025,Gierszetal2025b} and the direct $N$-body code \nb \citep[][and references therein]{Spurzem2023}.
+In this work we performed numerical simulations using the MOCCA code \citep{Giersz1998,Hypki2013,Gierszetal2013,Hypki2022,Hypki2025,Gierszetal2025b} and the direct $N$-body code \nb (\citealt{Spurzem2023} and references therein).
 MOCCA is based on Hénon’s Monte Carlo method \citep{Henon1971,Stodolkiewicz1982} and relies on a statistical solution of the Fokker–Planck equations.
 To model dynamical interactions of small-$N$ subsystems, it employs the \texttt{FEWBODY} package \citep{Fregeauetal2004,Fregeau2007}.
-MOCCA performs full stellar and dynamical evolution of realistic-size GCs up to a Hubble time.
+MOCCA simulates the full stellar and dynamical evolution of realistic-size GCs up to a Hubble time.

 \nb is a direct $N$-body code optimised for studying the dynamical evolution of star clusters and galaxies.
 It integrates large-$N$ systems using GPU acceleration and parallelisation across multiple GPU cores \citep{nitadori2012,Wangetal2015,HSB2016}.
-Recent developments of direct $N$-body frameworks for modelling composite stellar populations include NbodyCP \citep{LiSpurzem2026}, highlighting the growing capability of direct $N$-body codes to treat MSPs self-consistently.
-Hard binaries are handled using Kustaanheimo–Stiefel (KS) regularisation \citep{kustaanheimo1965}.
+Recent developments of direct $N$-body frameworks for modelling composite stellar populations include NbodyCP \citep{LiSpurzem2026}, which highlights the growing capability of direct $N$-body codes to treat MSPs self-consistently.
+Hard binaries are handled using Kustaanheimo–Stiefel regularisation \citep{kustaanheimo1965}.

-Both MOCCA and \nb use consistent prescriptions for single and binary stellar evolution, stellar winds, supernova kicks, and gravitational recoil from black hole mergers, with the most recent updates described in \citet{Kamlahetal2022,Gierszetal2025b}.
-The MOCCA code has been extensively tested against direct $N$-body simulations, including \nb, and shows very good agreement across a wide range of cluster environments \citep[e.g.][]{Giersz2008,Wang2016,Madrid2017,Geller2019,Rizzuto2021,Kamlah2022,Vergara2025}.
+Both MOCCA and \nb use consistent prescriptions for single and binary stellar evolution, stellar winds, supernova kicks, and gravitational recoil from black hole mergers, with the most recent updates described in \citet{Kamlahetal2022} and \citet{Gierszetal2025b}.
+The MOCCA code has been extensively tested against direct $N$-body simulations, including \nb, and shows very good agreement across a wide range of cluster environments \citep[e.g.][]{Giersz2008,Wang2016,Madrid2017,Geller2019,Rizzuto2021,Kamlahetal2022,Vergara2025}.